ryanwilsond/belte/docs/Principles.md

 ### Performance

 While having the appeal of Python, it also aims to have high performance to make it more applicable to real software.
-C++ is the current leader is speed, but is hard to use.
-Performance is not the top priority however, to not limit the functionality of the language.
+C++ is the current leader in speed but is hard to use.
+Performance is not the top priority, however, to not limit the functionality of the language.

 ### Portability

 Another goal is to allow compiling to an executable for small projects (another appeal for beginners), while also supporting integration with .NET.
 This will allow it to easily be used in projects that have been established for decades, without completely redesigning everything.
-This is increases accessibility, and its overall appeal.
-This integration allows people to focus more on the functionality and personal likeness, instead of analyzing if it will be better in the long run to redesign a system.
+This increases accessibility and its overall appeal.
+This integration allows people to focus more on functionality and personal likeness, instead of analyzing if it will be better in the long run to redesign a system.

 ### Likability

 The last priority is likeability.
 While it is still on the minds of the developers, functionality comes first.
-Belte is not mainly focussed on having it appeal to the largest crowd, instead to give an example of how to make a better language.
-An simple example is the goto statement.
+Belte is not mainly focused on having it appeal to the largest crowd, but instead to give an example of how to make a better language.
+A simple example is the goto statement.
 It is in a lot of popular languages like C++, C#, and more.
 However it is believed to not be the best practice, so it is not available.
 This may be frustrating to some people who use goto, making it less popular.